cramsay/arduino-apple-remote/README.md

 ## Brown Out Detection (BOD)

-I'm running the MCU on a 3V coin cell battery and by default the arduino bootloader sets fuse bits to have a 2.7 V limit.
+I'm running the MCU on a 3V coin cell battery and by default the arduino bootloader sets fuse bits to have a 2.7 V BOD limit.
 Because of this, I ran into brown out issues as the battery discharged.
 To combat this, I made a custom entry in my boards.txt file with the fuse bits for a 1.8 V BOD limit.